-$$F_i = \sum{j=1; j \neq i}^{n} a_j e^{-\alpha \times d{ij}}$$ with i the focal patch index, j the index of every other patch among the n habitat patches, d{ij} the cost-distance between patches i and j, and a_i the area of each patch j.
+$$F_i = \sum{j=1; j \neq i}^n a_j e^{-\alpha \times d{ij}}$$

-α was set such that the probability of covering a cost-distance equivalent to an average path of 5 km (d{5km}) is equal to 0.05, i.e., $p(d{5km}) = e^{-\alpha d{5km}} = 0.05$.
-This distance can be considered as the maximum dispersal distance of forest species with medium dispersal capacities (Sahraoui et al., 2017).
-To obtain d{5km} , we considered the set of links for assessing the relationship between (1) the length in metric units of the least-cost paths not crossing the most unfavorable areas and (2) the corresponding cost-distances, using log-log linear regressions (Tournant et al., 2013).
-We then converted 5 km into cost units and computed the average value for each urban area and each scenario. d{5km} averaged 20,000 cost-distance units.
-By using the same d{5km} and lpha values for all three dispersal scenarios in this analysis and for parameterizing the genetic simulations (see below), we ensured that the virtual species we considered had similar absolute capacities to disperse whatever the cost scenario.
+with i the focal patch index, j the index of every other patch among the n habitat patches, d{ij} the cost-distance 200 between patches i and j, and a_j the area of each patch j.
+201 α was set such that the probability of covering a cost-distance equivalent to an average path of 5 km (d{5km}) 203 is equal to 0.05, i.e., $p(d{5km}) = e^{-\alpha d{5km}} = 0.05$.
+This distance can be considered as the maximum dis-204 persal distance of forest species with medium dispersal capacities (Sahraoui et al., 2017).
+To obtain d{5km} , we 205 assessed the relationship between (1) the length in metric units of the least-cost paths not crossing the least fa-206 vorable areas and (2) the corresponding cost-distances, using log-log linear regressions (Tournant et al., 2013).
+207 For that purpose, we only considered the set of paths (spatial trajectories and associated cost-distances) that 208 never crossed any pixel of artificial area, road or water, as they are supposed to be representative of the most 209 common species movements.
+We then used the estimated relationship between the length of these paths 210 and their cost-distances to convert 5 km into cost units and computed the average converted value for each 211 urban area and each scenario. d{5km} averaged 20,000 cost-distance units.
+By using the same d{5km} and α values for all three dispersal scenarios in this analysis and for parameterizing the genetic simulations (see below), 213 we ensured that the virtual species we considered had similar absolute capacities to disperse whatever the 214 cost scenario.
+215

-When computing the F metric, we distinguished cases where patches i and j were respectively either (i) both forest patches ($F{Forest \leftrightarrow Forest}$), (ii) forest and UGS patches ($F{Forest \leftrightarrow UGS}$), (iii) UGS and forest patches $(F{UGS \leftrightarrow Forest})$ or (iv) both UGS patches $(F{UGS \leftrightarrow UGS})$.
-For each urban area and scenario, forest patches associated with $F{Forest \leftrightarrow UGS}$ values in the upper quartile of the distribution were considered as "Forest Interface" patches.
-Similarly, UGS patches associated with $F{UGS \leftrightarrow Forest}$ values in the upper quartile of the distribution were considered as "UGS Interface" patches.
+When computing the F metric, we distinguished cases where patches i and j were respectively either (i) 217 both forest patches ($F{Forest \leftrightarrow Forest}$), (ii) forest and UGS patches ($F{Forest \leftrightarrow UGS}$), (iii) UGS and forest patches 218 $(F{UGS\leftrightarrow Forest})$ or (iv) both UGS patches ($F{UGS\leftrightarrow UGS}$).
+For each urban area and scenario, forest patches asso-219 ciated with $F{Forest \leftrightarrow UGS}$ values in the upper quartile of the distribution were considered as "Forest Interface" 220 patches.
+Similarly, UGS patches associated with $F{UGS \leftrightarrow Forest}$ values in the upper quartile of the distribution 221 were considered as "UGS Interface" patches.
 Indeed, these habitat patches are the most important ones for the connectivity between several types of habitats.
-We expect them to be mostly, though not strictly, located at the periphery of city centers.
-They could therefore play a significant role in potential source-sink dynamics.
-Their connectivity could also drive genetic diversity transfers from less to more anthropized habitat areas, and conversely, e.g., when UGS Interface patches are connected to other UGS located closer to the city center.
+We expect them to be mostly, though not strictly, located 223 at the periphery of city centers.
+They could therefore play a significant role in potential source-sink dynam-224 ics.
+Their connectivity could also drive genetic diversity transfers from less to more anthropized habitat areas, 225 and conversely, e.g., when UGS Interface patches are connected to other UGS located closer to the city center.
+226 227